This great walk in the Peak District takes in many highlights without having to hike too many miles!

 The path takes you across two small streams, which you can easily cross unless there’s been heavy rain (if this is the case then head up to the road and through the gate back on track).

-There is a track called Sheffield Country Walk, which takes a lower route, running parallel to Burbage Brook.
-To do the Burbage Edge walk you simply need to navigate up slightly to reach a more rugged looking trail.
+There is a wide track called Sheffield Country Walk, which takes a lower route, running parallel to Burbage Brook.
+For this Burbage Edge walk you need to select the higher more rugged looking trail.

 Follow Burbage Edge for about 2 km, where you’ll reach two stone cairns.
 Continue walking in a south-westerly direction for another 1 km until the path starts to descend and you reach the road.